 Small in size, plug-and-play functionality, and comes with a 1-year warranty.
 You can’t really lose considering the price point.

-It’s priced in the perfect price point where you are not overpaying for the product but you’re not getting cheap quality either.
+It’s priced at the perfect price point where you are not overpaying for the product but you’re not getting cheap quality either.

 Unlike the Microsoft Wireless All-In-One Media Keyboard, I haven’t had any issues with trackpads not working even when I’m wearing gloves.